Common Leapmotor Problems

 Common Leapmotor trouble spots

-- •Early software glitches in the infotainment and digital instrument cluster.
+- •Early software glitches in the infotainment and digital instrument cluster, including startup lag and system crashes.

-- •Limited historical data on battery longevity in the UK climate.
+- •Limited historical data on battery longevity in the UK climate—LFP batteries should be more resilient but real-world data is scarce.

-- •Potential parts availability delays as the supply chain is established.
+- •Potential parts availability delays as the supply chain is still being established in the UK.

 What to check on used Leapmotors

-- ✓As these cars are distributed via Stellantis, verify which local dealers (Peugeot/Fiat/Vauxhall) are authorized to service them
+- ✓As these cars are distributed via Stellantis, verify which local dealers (Peugeot/Fiat/Citroën) are authorised to service them and check their EV competence.

 Browse Leapmotor in our Directory